 The U.S. must monitor Iranian efforts to outsource elements of its illicit nuclear program to North Korea and seek to prevent a North Korean pathway to an Iranian nuclear bomb-or an Iranian pathway to a ballistic missile delivery mechanism for a North Korean bomb.
-A key shortcoming of the JCPOA is that its restrictions only address Iran's domestic nuclear weapons program and the agreement lacks an enforcement mechanism to prevent the transfer of nuclear material and missile technologies to Iran from another country.
+A key shortcoming of the JCPOA was that its restrictions only addressed Iran's domestic nuclear weapons program and the agreement lacked an enforcement mechanism to prevent the transfer of nuclear material and missile technologies to Iran from another country.
+If the Biden administration and Iran return to the negotiating table, a revamped nuclear agreement should concretely forestall Iran from obtaining nuclear material from outside countries such as North Korea.

 Iran remains bound by the nuclear Nonproliferation Treaty (NPT), which prohibits transfers of nuclear technology, but its decades-long track record of violating the treaty by enriching and stockpiling nuclear materials and conducting weaponization experiments indicate that the NPT alone is an insufficient constraint on Iran's nuclear ambitions.
-Nonproliferation experts have also cautioned that if Iran is unwilling to freeze its nuclear program until the JCPOA's restrictions sunset, it can covertly and concretely advance elements of its nuclear program such as advanced centrifuge research, fissile material stockpiling, and weaponization efforts outside of Iran.
+Nonproliferation experts have also cautioned that if Iran is unwilling to freeze its nuclear program until the JCPOA's restrictions sunset, it can covertly and concretely advance its nuclear program elements such as advanced centrifuge research, fissile material stockpiling, and weaponization efforts outside of Iran.
 These scenarios create a real risk that even under the NPT and JCPOA, Iran can shrink its breakout time to a nuclear weapon so drastically that the international community would have insufficient time to mount a coordinated response, leaving military action as the only available option.

-UNSCR 2231 is similarly an insufficient mechanism to prevent exchange of missile technology.
-It merely "calls upon," rather than prohibits, Iran from undertaking any activity relating to ballistic missiles designed to be capable of delivering nuclear weapons.
+UNSCR 2231 is similarly an insufficient mechanism to prevent the exchange of missile technology.
+It merely "calls upon," rather than prohibits Iran from undertaking any activity relating to ballistic missiles designed to be capable of delivering nuclear weapons.
 Likewise, according to paragraph 4 of Annex B of Resolution 2231, "the supply, sale or transfer directly or indirectly" from Iran or by Iranians is permitted if approved by the U.N.
 Security Council.
 This restriction applies to "any items, materials, equipment, goods and technology that... could contribute to the development of nuclear weapon delivery systems."
 These provisions lapse after eight years by October 2023.
+The Biden administration should prioritize extending UNSCR 2231's ballistic missile provisions indefinitely.
+Furthermore, it should incorporate restrictions on Iranian ballistic missile development in any future nuclear agreement, correcting a key shortcoming of the JCPOA.
+While Iran has maintained that it will never abandon its ballistic missile program, it may be possible to compel Iran to accept restrictions permanently limiting the development of long-range capabilities, mitigating the threat to the American homeland.

 To date, the U.S. has not officially confirmed nuclear collaboration between Iran and the DPRK.
 In reaching a nuclear deal with the P5+1, Iran sought to demonstrate the exclusively peaceful nature of its nuclear program.
 Since the July 2015 agreement, however, it has accelerated its ballistic missile testing, risking international sanctions and channeling resources into an effort that in effect is oriented toward perfecting the delivery means for a potential nuclear payload.
 Despite the recent freeze on North Korean nuclear and missile tests, North Korea has generally escalated its ballistic missile and nuclear testing since 2015, carrying out two nuclear tests in 2016 alone.
-Iran's ballistic missile expenditures and recent launch of satellite technology contradict the pretense that its nuclear program is exclusively peaceful, and heighten concerns of an Iranian connection to the uptick in North Korean nuclear activity.
+Iran's ballistic missile expenditures and recent investments in space launch/satellite technology contradict the pretense that its nuclear program is exclusively peaceful.